Britten66/S2_QAP3/README.md

 ---

 ## Styling
-Dark theme (`#0d1117`) with blue accent colors.
+- Custom background using a vintage map illustration
+- Semi-transparent dark containers for readability over the background
+- Blue accent buttons and highlights for consistent UI contrast
-Flexbox layout for side-by-side country info and map.
+- Flexbox layout for country details and map display
-Rounded containers and spacing adjustments for readability.
+- Rounded containers, spacing, and subtle shadows for visual clarity
+- Responsive design adjustments for cleaner layout at various widths

 ---